-- 7. The borrowing strategy for 2020/21 was as follows: - When Public Works Loan Board (PWLB) rates fall back to the following target rates borrowing should be considered, 2.90% Q1, 3.00% Q2, 3.10% Q3 and 3.20% Q4.
-Preference is given to terms which ensure a balanced profile of debt maturity, this may include Local Infrastructure Rate borrowing.
-The average interest rates forecast across this financial year for various borrowing periods are as follows: - - 10 years 2.58% 25 years - 3.12% 50 years - 3.02% - The use of short-term borrowing (6 months to 18 months) will also be considered with the aim of minimising borrowing costs.
+- 7. The borrowing strategy for 2021/22 was as follows: - Current (February 2021) long term PWLB rates (50 years) are around 2.00%.
+It is forecast that there will be little upward movement in PWLB rates over the next two financial years, being 1.70% Q1, 1.70% Q2, 1.70% Q3 and 1.80% Q4.
+Should interest rates fall below these targets borrowing should be considered, with preference given to terms which ensure a balanced profile of debt maturity, this may include Local Infrastructure Rate borrowing.
+The average interest rates forecast across this financial year for various borrowing periods are as follows: - - 10 years 1.32% 25 years - 1.92% 50 years - 1.72% - The use of short-term borrowing (6 months to 18 months) will also be considered with the aim of minimising borrowing costs.
 This short-term borrowing will be replaced with longer term loans when rates are preferable. - External borrowing rates currently far exceed the return that is available for investments, meaning savings can be achieved by borrowing internally from reserves in the short term.
 The current policy of internal borrowing will continue to be followed as a short-term funding option serving to minimise overall cost. - Consideration will be given to borrowing market loans which are at least 20 basis points below the PWLB target rate. - 8.
 Any potential opportunities for repaying debt before the maturity date to reduce borrowing costs was monitored and assessed throughout the year.
 However, the cost of premiums on any early repayment of debt was considered prohibitive for any debt restructuring.